 Red Rock is a tiny town located in the state of Texas.
 With a population of 410 people and just one neighborhood, Red Rock is the 962nd largest community in Texas.

-Telecommuters are a relatively large percentage of the workforce: 10.96% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Red Rock telecommute to their jobs.
+Overall, about 10.96% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In terms of college education, Red Rock ranks among the least educated cities in the nation, as only 3.18% of people over 25 have a bachelor's degree or advanced degree.